Projected Robust PCA with Application to Smooth Image Recovery: Simulation studies

-Figure \ref{fig-N} reports the performance of (\ref{sim-2}) over different $N$ and $r$.
-In the first four plots, the rank of $\bX_0$ is fixed at $r=10$, while for the next four plots, the rank of $\bX_0$ varies with respect to $N$, i.e., $r=0.05*N$.
-The noise level and sparsity level of $\bY_0$ are fixed at $\sigma=0.6$ and $\rho_s=0.1$.
-We again see that the PRPCA1 performs the best in recovering $\bP_0\bX_0\bQ_0^\T$, $\bY_0$ and $\bTheta$ across all the values of $N$ and $r$.
-When $r$ is fixed at 10, the PRPCA2 also outperforms robust PCA in recovering $\bY_0$ and $\bTheta$ when the matrix is of high dimension, e.g., $N\ge 200$.
-While when $r$ is proportional to $N$, although robust PCA achieves better accuracy in recovering $\bP\bX\bQ^\T$ and $\bY$ compared to PRPCA2, PRPCA2 outperforms robust PCA in recovering $\bTheta$ when $N\ge 200$.
-In terms of computation, we see that the running time of robust PCA grows almost exponentially as $N$ increase.
-The computational benefits of applying PRPCA is even more tremendous for high-dimensional matrix problems.
+Figure \ref{fig-N} reports the performance of PRPCA and RPCA over different matrix dimension $N$ under Case 1.
+The noise level and sparsity level of $\bY_0$ are fixed at $\sigma=0.6$ and $\rho_s=0.05$.

+We again see that the advantage of PRPCA with single and LR interpolation in recovering $\bP_0\bX_0\bQ_0^\T$, $\bY_0$ and $\bTheta$ across all the values of $N$.
+In addition, the PRPCA with double interpolation also outperforms RPCA in recovering $\bY_0$ and $\bTheta$ when the matrix is of high dimension, e.g., $N\ge 200$.
+In terms of computation, the running time of RPCA grows almost exponentially as $N$ increase.
+The computational benefits of applying PRPCA is even more significant for high-dimensional matrix problems.

+Under Case 1, the PRPCA with single interpolation is expected to outperform LR interpolation as the $\bP$ and $\bQ$ are correctly specified.
+We now consider Case 2, under which the $\bP_0$ and $\bQ_0$ are generated with noise.
+This allows us to test the performance of PRPCA when $\bP$ and $\bQ$ are not perfectly specified.